yfangechiu/proj2-new/README.md

 ● users have many pets and have many requests

-Review

-● has rating (on a scale between 1 - 5, 5 being the best), comment, and pet_id (which pet does this review belong to)

-● belongs to a pet

 Request

 ● has user_id, request_message, status (e.g. approved, pending, denied), and pet_id